 Mathematics is so much more than ‘a bag of tricks’.
 The English National Curriculum speaks of mathematics as:

 “a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.”

-This self-audit task is for teachers and educators, to help you review your current practice and understanding of fractions, decimals and percentages.
+This self-audit task is for teachers and educators, to help you review your current practice and understanding of numbers.
 Setting a development goal and being able to assess your own development is a crucial part of professional practice, so we will be revisiting your responses to the self-audit later.
 Please ensure you download a PDF of your responses at the end of the task.

 When completing the self-audit, there are no right or wrong answers.
 Answer honestly about where you are now, not where you want to be.
 Your answers will help you to identify what areas of practice you need to focus on the most as you progress through the course.

 - Access the self-audit task and complete it.

 - At the end of the self-audit, click My responses.

 - Save the PDF where you will be able to retrieve it to review at the end of the course.